dxinteractive/dendriform/README.md

 // if nameForm.go() is called, addressForm.go() is also called, and vice versa
 ```

-The `.sync()` function can also accept a deriver to derive data in one direction.
+The `sync()` function can also accept a deriver to derive data in one direction.

 ```js
 import {sync} from 'dendriform';